Marie Horseman: Biography

 In 1929 Horseman together with Joan Morrison became the first female cartoonists to be permanent employees at Smith's Weekly.

 Horseman married William Longford Power, an articled clerk, on 2 September 1931 at the North Sydney registry office.
 They had one son, Roderick Packenham, before they divorced in May 1938.

 Horseman then married Nelson Illingworth, grandson of the sculptor Nelson Illingworth on 8 June 1938 at the Mosman Presbyterian Church.
 They had one son and three daughters before the marriage ended in divorce.
 In the early 1940s the family moved to Brisbane, where Horseman freelanced, drawing comic strips for Frank Johnson Publications as well as contributing cartoons to Man Magazine, Australian Woman's Mirror and Rydge's Business Journal (for whom she created "The Tipple Twins").

 From 1946 she worked for The Courier-Mail at the paper's Sydney Production Unit in York Street.
 Following the suicide of cartoonist, Jean Cullen, Horseman took responsibility for Cullen's new comic strip, "Pam" in the Sunday Mail and "The Clothes Horse" in The Sydney Morning Herald.
 "Pam" became Horseman's best-known work, running for over eleven years and becoming widely syndicated.

 In 1957 she moved to Avalon, a northern beachside suburb of Sydney, with her five children, where she remained until 1967.

-During the early 1960s Horseman was the staff artist at Everybody's.
+During the early 1960s Horseman was a contributor to Everybody's.
 Her illustrations (either anonymous or signed "Vanessa") included a weekly full-page colour cartoon of the "Sexy Man" type and the serial Girl Crusoe (1964), a parody of the popular 'good girl cheesecake' comic.
 In 1963 Everybody's hailed her (somewhat inaccurately) as 'Australia's only woman cartoonist', although she was definitely the best known.

 Between 1967 and 1969 she returned to Brisbane, where she illustrated books for Jacaranda Press.
 She then moved to the Blue Mountains in New South Wales, continuing to undertake freelance work and painting landscapes.
 She was hit by a car in 1973, which led to a stroke paralysing her right hand.
 As a result, she taught herself to draw with her left hand.

 Horseman died at the age of sixty-two in the Blue Mountains Hospital, Katoomba on 7 May 1974, and was buried at St Thomas's Church in Mulgoa.